Adrena (ADX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Adrena Historical Price

-According to the latest data gathered on Adrena live price page, the current price of Adrena is 0.02176676USD.
-The circulating supply of Adrena(ADX) is 251.31M ADX , giving it a market capitalization of $5.47M.
+According to the latest data gathered on Adrena live price page, the current price of Adrena is 0.01763329USD.
+The circulating supply of Adrena(ADX) is 254.38M ADX , giving it a market capitalization of $4.49M.

 The Adrena Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ADX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.